St Filumena’s Catholic Primary School

 Implementation – How do we translate our vision into practice?

-• The subject leader for History will meet the senior leadership team on a monthly basis to evaluate provision in order to ensure that teaching and learning in History is outstanding.
+The subject leader for History will meet the senior leadership team regularly to evaluate provision in order to ensure that teaching and learning in History is outstanding.
 Where necessary, staff will receive coaching and training in History.

-• High quality teaching responds to the needs of children.
-Spiral learning is a key focus of all formative and summative assessment with teachers actively marking work in lessons in order to identify misconceptions early.
+High quality teaching responds to the needs of children.
+Spaced learning is a key focus of all formative and summative assessment with teachers actively marking work in lessons in order to identify misconceptions early.

-• High quality input from experts and educational resources complement the delivery of specialist learning admirably.
-Children understand how History is used in the wider world including careers.
+High quality input from experts and educational resources complement the delivery of quality learning admirably.

-Children will learn about key figures from history ranging from King Cnut to Emmeline Pankhurst to Winston Churchill.
+Children will learn about key figures from history.

 They will also experience the following during Key Stage 2:

-- Visit to a place of local historical interest including the National Arboretum
+Visit to a local or national museum. eg The National Arboretum

 Impact – What is the impact of our curriculum on the students?

-• Children are happy learners within History.
-They experience a wide range of learning challenges within the subject and know appropriate responses to them.
+Children experience a wide range of learning challenges within the subject and know appropriate responses to them.

-• Through wider reading in History, children will understand how events in History have influenced the modern world.
-Reading materials include horrible histories; BBC bitesize; Historical Association articles; BBC news along with a range of library books tailored to children’s reading ages.
+Through wider reading in History, children will understand how events in history have influenced the modern world.